-Liu, the joint UT-Oak Ridge National Laboratory (ORNL) Governor’s Chair for Power Electronics, serves as deputy director of CURENT, the Center for Ultra-Wide-Area-Resilient Electric Energy Transmission Networks.
+Yilu Liu, the UT–Oak Ridge National Laboratory Governor’s Chair for Power Electronics, serves as deputy director of CURENT, the Center for Ultra-Wide-Area-Resilient Electric Energy Transmission Networks.

-Housed in the Tickle College of Engineering, CURENT is a $38 million, National Science Foundation-funded center devoted to making the nation’s power grid more secure, reliable, and efficient.
+Housed in UT’s Tickle College of Engineering, CURENT is funded by the National Science Foundation and the US Department of Energy, and devoted to making the nation’s power grid more secure, reliable, and efficient.

 “The power grid failing can be due to any number of reasons,” said Liu.
-“In CURENT, we aim to address the problem from a wide-area point of view and try to intercept the problem before it reaches the point of no return.”
+“In CURENT, we aim to address the problem from a wide-area point of view and try to find ways to intercept the problem before it reaches the point of no return.”

 FNET/GridEye is user friendly and cost effective, while also capable of high-speed readings and calculations.

 Liu has been involved with a number of other patented ideas that have helped shape CURENT into a cutting-edge laboratory.

 “We use state-of-the-art technology to make it as real as possible,” said Liu.
 “We want our students and our research to be as applicable as can be.”

 The control room features a cinema-size screen with a computerized look at a power grid, complete with control stations representing different operator locations across the grid.

 The setup allows faculty and students to run simulated problems on the grid, developing responses to problems before they occur in the real world.